 In Their Room

 - Change sheets and put dirty sheets in the hamper.

-- Complete responsibility for their rooms on a daily basis (make bed; and put clothes, toys, and projects away; and straighten dresser drawers and closet)
+- Complete responsibility for their rooms on a daily basis (make the bed; and put clothes, toys, and projects away; and straighten dresser drawers and closet)

 - Pack their own suitcase.